PocketStudio for mobile

 Tap on the icon to launch the application.

 About data synchronization: if the data for the scene you wish to work with is not yet on the phone, the app will first download the scene’s data from the server.
 This can take some time depending on your internet connection speed and scene complexity.
-Once up to date, the scene will be automatically updated if a users changes it remotely.
+Once up to date, the scene will be automatically updated if a user changes it remotely.
 Data synchronisation happens automatically for you.

 The ARCamera view will show up.
 Track a horizontal surface by pointing the phone to a horizontal surface while moving it around.
 See tips for tracking real-world surfaces for further details.
 As soon as the app has detected a stable surface, a wireframe will be overlaid on top of that real-world surface in the camera view.
 If you now move the camera around, the grid should feel like it is sticking to the real-world surface.
 Does it work?